niktion9/cse15l-lab-reports/LabReport1.md

 [user@sahara ~]$
 ```

-Working directory: home directory? lecture1 directory?
+Working directory: lecture1 directory?

 Explanation: Since the only directory in the filesystem is lecture1, it was used as an argument, which outputted a statement indicating that lecture1 is a directory, rather than a file.
 The cat command only prints the details present in a mentioned file.

-Error or No Error: ???
+Error or No Error: Not sure?

 > ### Example 3: cat command with file argument